Campania - Things to Do

 One of the most interesting things to do with the kids is to visit the ruins of Herculaneum and Pompeii, two fascinating archaeological sites where the little ones will not only have fun, but learn about the lifestyle and customs of the Ancient Romans.

 Another remarkable archeological site sure to capture the attention of young travelers is Paestum, which is famous for its Ancient Greek Temples.

 A trip to the Vesuvius National Park is a great way to keep the kids entertained while teaching them about volcanoes and history.

 A stone’s throw away from Naples, Museo Nazionale Ferroviario di Pietrarsa is a place where kids will have fun discovering the evolution of trains and railway services.

 Campania is a land of unique experiences, but some of them are a must to truly understand the complexity of this amazing region.

-Since Campania is synonymous with exquisite food, learning how to bake a traditional pizza is another unique experience in Campania.
-There are many cooking classes to attend.
+Since Campania is synonymous with exquisite food, learning how to bake a traditional pizza is another unique experience in Campania, and there are many cooking classes for all skill levels.

 But after all, living Campania is a unique experience in itself.
-From sipping a glass of Limoncino in Sorrento to tasting a delicious Caprese salad on a terrace in the Piazzetta of Capri, every second spent in this region will be a lasting memory.
+From sipping a glass of Limoncello in Sorrento to tasting a delicious caprese on one of Capri's terraces, every second spent in this region will be a lasting memory.

 So sorry for the delay in reaching out to you, but being away for 10 days has put me way behind.